 - 1. Request a Room Transfer Request form by emailing housing@pdx.edu. - 2.
-If further follow-up is recommended, your Residence Director will follow-up with you to discuss your situation and room transfer options. - 3.
-When a room is available, you will receive an email offering a Room Transfer; you will have a limited time to respond and accept the room, or we will give the unit to the next person on our wait list. - 4.
-If you choose to decline the unit offered to you, you will receive another offer when a room is available.
-If you decline two room assignments, your request will be cancelled.

-5. Your assignment will include a room transfer timeline to move from your current room to your new room.
+If further follow-up is recommended, your Residence Director will contact you to discuss your situation and room transfer options. - 3.
+When a room is available, you will receive an email offering a Room Transfer; you will have a limited time to respond and accept the room before we offer the unit to the next person on our wait list. - 4.
+If you choose to decline the unit offered to you, you may receive another offer when a room is available.
+If you decline two room transfer offers, your request will be canceled. - 5.
+Your assignment will include a room transfer timeline to move from your current room to your new room.
 It is important that you check in to your new room on time and check out of your current room by the date on your transfer notice.
 Failure to complete the room transfer on time may result in improper check-out fees and charges for lock changes.

 All room transfers and swaps must be approved by UHRL via the process described above.
-Transferring without UHRL approval may result in a lock change, an improper check out fee of up to \$100, and extra housing charges.
+Transferring without UHRL approval may result in a conduct violation, a lock change, an improper check out fee of up to \$100, and extra housing charges.